thegrumpys/odop/docs/Help/tutordemo.md

 The ODOP tutorial / demo feature is intended to to help new users get started quickly.
-Specially constructed tutorial and demonstration "sessions" provide multiple pages, where each page consists of a few paragraphs of text positioned above the normal ODOP page.
+Specially constructed tutorial and demonstration "sessions" provide multiple steps, where each step consists of a few paragraphs of text or embedded image positioned above the normal ODOP main page.
 The sessions provide input values and control of ODOP solution functions such that the software operates as though it was responding to user input.
 Thus, the user can step through the annotated design sessions at a desired pace